kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Provincial data consumer](./img/user-role-5.png)

-    * **Full access**: The provincial data consumer have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-Provincial data consumer can access documentation site.
+    * **Full access**: The provincial data consumer has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
+Provincial data consumers can access documentation site.

     * **Access with conditions**: The provincial data consumer can access the following pages with conditions.

         1. **Organisation member page**: Can only add organisation members if instated as a manager of an organisation/ their own organisation.

-        2. **Explore page map tab**: Can see mapped aggregate data at a regional scale i.e. provincial, eg. number of properties per region, number of species per region, number or activities per region.
+        2. **Explore page map tab**: Can see mapped aggregate data at a regional scale i.e. provincial, e.g. number of properties per region, number of species per region, number or activities per region.

-        3. **Explore page reports tab**: Can see data tables with aggregate data at a regional scale i.e. provincial, eg. number of properties per region, number of species per region, number or activities per region.
+        3. **Explore page reports tab**: Can see data tables with aggregate data at a regional scale i.e. provincial, e.g. number of properties per region, number of species per region, number or activities per region.

-        4. **Explore page charts tab**: Can see data charts with aggregate data at a regional scale i.e. provincial, eg. number of properties per region, number of species per region, number or activities per region.
+        4. **Explore page charts tab**: Can see data charts with aggregate data at a regional scale i.e. provincial, e.g. number of properties per region, number of species per region, number or activities per region.

         5. **Automated reporting**: Only aggregate data for region.